bilakantipraneeth/github-actions-demo/devsecops/day_08_09_capstone_project_walkthrough.md

     *   `token: ${{ secrets.SONAR_TOKEN }}`: This is how the action authenticates to SonarCloud.
 It securely retrieves the `SONAR_TOKEN` from your GitHub repository secrets.
 This token grants the pipeline permission to upload analysis results to your SonarCloud project.
     *   `args`: These are additional arguments passed directly to the SonarCloud scanner.
         *   `-Dsonar.sources=devsecops/capstone_app/app.py`: Tells SonarCloud which files to analyze.
+        *   `-Dsonar.python.version=3.8`: Specifies the Python version for analysis.
         *   `-Dsonar.projectBaseDir=devsecops/capstone_app`: Tells SonarCloud the base directory of our project.

 **9.3 Theoretical Authentication (The `SONAR_TOKEN`):**